 A research study found that the sheep that had access to a field with solar panels were overall happier and healthier than those that didn’t.
 The solar panels helped keep them cool and they spent more time sheltering, resting and grazing.
 They also spent less time standing idle, which can be an indicator of poor animal welfare.
 These benefits may even result in more and better quality wool.
 At least according to anecdotal evidence from an Australian trial.

 As sheep move and graze they trample their own waste and old plant matter into the earth.
 This encourages the growth of diverse plant species by acting as a natural fertilizer.
+Sheep dung might also include undigested plant seeds, or seeds can also be carried in the wool.
+As the sheep move about, they distribute the seeds across a wider area.
 A thriving, diverse flora provides a richer habitat for various insects, birds, and small mammals, fostering a thriving, biodiverse ecosystem that benefits both the environment and local wildlife.

 As mentioned, sheep dung acts as a natural fertilizer that rejuvenates the soil and enhances biodiversity.
 Condensation and rain run-off can also increase vegetation under solar panels by providing a source of irrigation, especially in drier periods.
 That’s more food for sheep.
 Sites with episodic grazing also showed better carbon storage and nutrient density in the soil.
 In collaboration with researchers from Shippensburg University it is one of the topics we are looking at on our own ‘living laboratory’ at the Lightsource bp Nittany Solar Farm in Pennsylvania, USA.